9 Best Consignment POS: Feature & Price Breakdown (2026)

 • ConsignCloud (with Gravity Payments)

-• Costly / Proprietary Hardware: They often require specific proprietary payment terminals and hardware.
-E.g. SimpleConsign pushes its own integrated payment processor (“SimplePay”) with dedicated card hardware, instead of letting you use a cheap reader or an iPad.
+• Costly / Proprietary Hardware: They often require specific proprietary payment terminals instead of letting you use a cheap reader or an iPad.
 This means higher hardware spending and less flexibility.

-• Higher Payment Processing Fees: Using a niche POS can lock you into their preferred payment solution, which often has higher transaction fees, e.g. SimpleConsign’s built-in SimplePay processor, charges higher rates per swipe than Square or PayPal Zettle.
-Since they don't integrate with others, you can't switch the payment provider for better rates.
+• Higher Payment Processing Fees: Using a niche POS can lock you into their preferred payment solution, which often has higher transaction fees.
+Since often times they don't integrate with others or charge extra, you can't switch the payment provider for better rates.

 • Limited Device Support: Unlike modern cloud POS apps, they won’t run on tablets or phones.
 That lack of mobile support is a big inconvenience if you want to check sales on the go or use a tablet as a register.
 In contrast, Square, Shopify, and Zettle all have full-featured mobile apps that work from any device.